Broghil Valley National Park: Tourism

 The Chikaar region of the valley.

-Karambar Lake is located in Ishkoman Valley nearby the Broghil National Park.

 The remote location of the Broghil Valley makes it a hard-to-reach the tourist destination.
 Many communities in Broghil lack access to basic facilities and services.
 The annual Broghil Festival attracts visitors, however it lacks basic road and hospitality infrastructure.
 Attendees enjoy attractions and activities such as yak polo and exhibitions of woolen handicrafts, accompanied by traditional food and music.
 However, a recently constructed 32 km road by Aga Khan Rural Support Programme, connects Kishmanja village of the park to other villages such as Pechus and Vedin Khot and other areas.
+During their five-day tour to Pakistan in the mid-October 2019, the British royals, Prince William and his wife Catherine, Princess of Wales visited the park.

 Demographics

-People inhabiting the regions of the valley belong to Wakhi, Kyrgyz and Sarikoli ethnicities.
+People inhabiting the regions of the valley belong to Wakhi, Kyrgyz and Sarikoli ethnicities, whom have been settled here over hundreds of years.

 Flora and Fauna

+A view of Chiatibo Glacier of the national park in 2014.

 Spread across the grassy plains are scrubs and common plants include Webb's rose, Artemisia brevifolia, and Artemisia maritima.
 The forests are mainly dominated by Juniperus species and Betula.
 23 mammals, 120 birds, 3 reptiles, and 1 amphibian species have been confirmed.